jgaa/next-app/README.md

 something in the app on one device (for example on your phone), the change is immediately available and visible on any other devices (for example your MacBook and PC).
-In the future, the plan is to have an off-line mode where the app can work without a connection and then push all the changes to the back-ens when the connection is back online.
+In the future, the plan is to have an off-line mode where the app can work without a connection and then push all the changes to the back-end when the connection is back online.

 ## How to play with the current version